saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``3600``

-HTTP request timeout in seconds.
-Applied when fetching files using tornado back-end.
-Should be greater than overall download time.
+Timeout, in seconds, for the *entire* HTTP request — including connect time, sending the request, and receiving the full response.
+Applied when fetching files via the Tornado back-end.
+Set this larger than the longest acceptable download time; if the request takes longer than this value, it is aborted.

 .. code-block:: yaml